ymtszw/ex_ghpr/README.md

         - This is my original intension for this tool over `hub`!
 - Search Pull Requests related to a SHA hash (NYI)
 - Help welcomed :) Especially:
-    - Change push target and Pull Request target repository
-        - e.g. Push the branch to your fork, then PR to the upstream
+    - Automatically create fork if the user is not authorized to push to the target repository
     - Post resultant Pull Request URL to other issue trackers like Redmine/JIRA, via API
         - Obviously, storing issue tracker type and API credentials is required
     - Support Multi Factor Authentication